NextronSystems/thor-manual/output/scan-output.rst

 Audit trail
 ^^^^^^^^^^^

-Audit trail output contains different output from the other output options.
+Audit trail output is different from the other output options.
 Usually, THOR only prints elements (e.g. files, or registry entries) that have been matched on by some signature.
 Audit trail mode, on the other hand, contains _all_ scanned elements, even those that THOR considers inconspicuous, as well as their relations to each other.